 - Seek medical advice if you have a fever or are suffering from diarrhoea.

 Eating reef fish can result in ciguatera poisoning.
 Ciguatera is a naturally occurring seafood toxin.

 Ciguatera poisoning (Queensland Health)

 Hospital and medical facilities in Vanuatu are limited.

 Costs for treatment, including for pharmaceuticals, can be very high.
 Doctors and hospitals often require immediate cash payment for their services.

 If you become seriously ill or injured, you'll need to be evacuated to a destination with appropriate facilities.
 This could be Australia or it could be another country where medical treatment may be much more expensive than in Australia.
 Medical evacuation can cost tens of thousands of Australian dollars.

 There is only one hyperbaric chamber in Vanuatu, located in Port Vila.
 Many of the popular dive sites are located on other islands.
 If there is a diving accident, it may take several hours to reach facilities.
 Rescue and emergency services are much less comprehensive than in Australia.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
+Your travel insurer should have a 24-hour emergency number.